 Previously, Newton was the associate vice president and director of University Properties at Yale University and co-founder and president of the Facilities Resource Management Co.
 David holds a bachelor’s degree from Williams College and a master’s degree from Columbia University Graduate School of Business.

-In addition to serving as vice chair of the foundation’s board, she is a member of the program committee.
+In addition to being chair of the foundation, Newton is also a member of the program and finance and investment committees.

-Harold L. Rives III is president of The New England Guild, Inc., a Hartford-based financial consulting firm.
+Harold L Rives, III is Senior Advisor at Ohanesian/Lecours Investment & Advisory Services.
+Prior to this he was the president and founder of The New England Guild, Inc., a Hartford-based financial consulting firm.
 The former U.S. Navy officer also serves on the board of The New Britain Museum of American Art and the Connecticut Choral Artists, Inc. (CONCORA), the state’s premier professional choir, where he is treasurer.

 Prior to founding The New England Guild in 1991, Rives was instrumental in designing CIGNA’s financial planning models and was responsible for all of Advest’s financial product lines.

 In addition to serving as treasurer of the foundation, Rives is chair of the foundation’s finance and investment committee.

 Treasurer, Chair of the Finance and Investment Committee

 Tanya Barrett is senior vice president of 2-1-1 Health and Human Services (HHS), a program of the United Way of Connecticut, which helps meet the needs of Connecticut residents by providing information, education and connection to services.
 She oversees the 2-1-1 HHS unit and specialty units including the Child Development Infoline.
 Previously, she worked in child protection and employment services for people with mental illness.

 She is a graduate of CT Health’s leadership program and previously served on the foundation’s Community Advisory Committee.